Frequently Asked Questions

 There are no typical cases.
 Every case has different parties, facts, attorneys and judges.
 Often cases will settle before a formal claim has been filed, but sometimes not until the day of trial.
 For a case to proceed all the way through trial general takes one to three years.

-Non-binding mediation is an attempt to resolve your case without going to trial.
+Mediation is an attempt to resolve your case without going to trial.
 Typically, the parties and their attorneys meet informally with a neutral third party -often a former judge, professional mediator, or attorney in the field- and attempt to resolve the case.
 At all times you will have the final say as to whether to accept a settlement or not.
 The mediation is confidential and nothing said at the mediation can be used at trial.
-The non-binding aspect of the mediation means that the mediator can only suggest settlement terms, not impose them.
+The non-binding aspect of a mediation means that the mediator can only suggest settlement terms, not impose them.
 A settlement would need to be agreed upon by all parties.

 Beware of any attorney who attempts to give you specific answers to these questions.
 Every case is different and consists of a myriad of variables, making it virtually impossible to answer these two questions, especially at the commencement of a case or during an initial consultation.
 We will, however, do our utmost to give you a frank assessment as to the strengths and weaknesses of your case.